 To properly manage a PC ADS administrators prefer the computer be part of the ADS domain.
 This has not happened as often as it could have because of concerns (on both sides) of what the implications of joining an unknown notebook to the domain might be.
 As a notebook user you may not wish to manage the OS or the applications and might feel you can benefit by having your notebook be managed.
 This section tries to identify the implications of joining the ADS domain.
 (Note: You do not have to be a member of any domain to have your notebook be managed.
 It does however offer both you and administrators more options by doing so.)

 Roaming profiles transfer easily and without incident between workstations with similar builds.
 If you notebook is not configured similarly to your desktop some elements of your profile may not work as expected.
-Problems may also appear between dissimilar versions of Windows XP.
-These will be even more pronounced if one is running Windows 2000.
+Problems may also appear between dissimilar version of Windows XP.
+These will be more pronounced if one is running Windows 2000.

 Unfortunately, there are several parts of a profile that benefit the user greatly if transferred since it can be time consuming to manage two profiles.
 Things as simple as icon placement and desktop backgrounds are a luxury, but a nuisance if they need to be done twice.
 Things like browser favourites, application configurations, dictionary customizations, mail servers etc. are more than a convenience and take time to apply twice.

 As described in the “Implications of Joining ADS” section there are advantages to having file synchronization turned on with a notebook.
 On a desktop it can actually unnecessarily slow things down at times as there is little-if-any benefit of maintaining a local copy of networked files on a computer that is rarely disconnected from the network.
 Therefore our recommendations for each are different.
-You probably want this feature enabled on your notebook but have it prompt you before actually doing the synchronization.
-If you don’t you may find it trying to synchronizing to some other server while traveling and deleting your documents!!

 Utilities shipped with the notebook sometimes conflict with the ones supplied within Windows XP.
 In the case of power saver mode it will let you try and configure personal preferences in the operating system but then when you go to save them, it will refer you to the ones supplied by the manufacturer.
 This means we can not configure them centrally, even if we could come up with a consensus matching most peoples working habits.

-Updates are pushed to a desktop and the desktop is then scheduled to be rebooted in the very early hours of the morning (sometimes more than once).
+Updates are pushed to a desktop and the desktop is then scheduled to be rebooted in the very early hours of the morning. (sometimes more than once).
 Like a home computer we don’t know the notebook will be on, or reachable.
 The solution is to properly educate the notebook user in how to best manage this themselves.
 Documentation on this can be found at: http://www.istiis.uwaterloo.ca/sus and http://ist.uwaterloo.ca/ps/services/antivirus.html .

 · Make sure the internet firewall is ON before connecting to the network!!!